josephreddyallam/josephreddyallam/README.md

 - 👋 Hi, I’m @josephreddyallam
-- 👀 I’m interested in Development
+- 👀 Interested in AI
-- 🌱 I’m currently learning Full Stack Development
+- 🌱 Data Enginner
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI
 - 📫 How to reach me linkedin.com/in/joseph-reddy-allam-367ba2185
 - 😄 Pronouns: He/Him